Skip to main content

 Pre-requisites

-1. The KVM provider must explicitly state that the Ubuntu 18.04/20.04 kernel is supported by their variation of KVM.
+1. The KVM provider must explicitly state that Ubuntu 20.04 is supported by their variation of KVM.

 Most, if not all, KVM hypervisor providers should have public facing documentation which include support matrices for guest OS compatibility.
-If the KVM hypervisor provider does not explicitly state support for the Ubuntu kernel versions used in the supported Linux Delphix versions (either 18.04 currently, or 20.04 in the future), Delphix cannot support the KVM provider.
+If the KVM hypervisor provider does not state support for the Ubuntu version on which Delphix is based (currently 20.04), then Delphix cannot support the KVM provider.

 2. A check of the Delphix appliance on the variation/version of KVM.